BenjuhminStewart/stew/DOC.md

 ## get
 ```
-Get a stew from a given id or name
+Get values of a saved stew

 Usage:
   stew get <name_of_stew> [flags]